 I used a small food processor for the hummus recipe and for the tahini.Print

-I topped with pomegranate seeds and a little bit of the juice.
+I topped it with pomegranate seeds and a little bit of the juice.
 No such thing as too much pomegranate.
 You can use so many different chips, crackers, or vegetables to dip in hummus.
 I really liked blue chips with this recipe.
 I also like flat pretzels and my favorite wheat crackers, or pita chips.